 If the land lease agreements of the Company are amended, terminated or cancelled, including as a result of any of market-standard events of default included in such agreements, the Company and its lessees could face a substantial disruption to their operations and such circumstances would have a material adverse effect on the Company's business, financial condition and results of operations, including on the Company's ability to make distributions.
-Similarly, the non- renewal of the lease agreements upon expiration thereof may have a material adverse effect on the Company's business, financial condition and results of company's business, financial condition and results of the lease agreements upon expiration thereof may have a material adverse effect on the Company's business, financial condition and results of operations.
+Similarly, the non-renewal of the lease agreements upon expiration thereof may have a material adverse effect on the Company's business, financial condition and results of operations.